Aliases for PFKL Gene

 External Ids for PFKL Gene

 Previous GeneCards Identifiers for PFKL Gene

 This gene encodes the liver (L) subunit of an enzyme that catalyzes the conversion of D-fructose 6-phosphate to D-fructose 1,6-bisphosphate, which is a key step in glucose metabolism (glycolysis).
 This enzyme is a tetramer that may be composed of different subunits encoded by distinct genes in different tissues.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2014]

 GeneCards Summary for PFKL Gene

 PFKL (Phosphofructokinase, Liver Type) is a Protein Coding gene.
-Diseases associated with PFKL include Glycogen Storage Disease Vii.
-Among its related pathways are Akt Signaling and Central carbon metabolism in cancer.
+Diseases associated with PFKL include Glycogen Storage Disease Vii and Glycogen Storage Disease.
+Among its related pathways are Carbon metabolism and Glucose metabolism.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and monosaccharide binding.
 An important paralog of this gene is PFKM.